GoogleCloudPlatform/gcr-cleaner/README.md

 # GCR Cleaner

-GCR Cleaner deletes untagged images in Google Cloud [Container Registry][container-registry] or Google Cloud [Artifact Registry][artifact-registry].
+GCR Cleaner deletes stale images in Google Cloud [Container Registry][container-registry] or Google Cloud [Artifact Registry][artifact-registry].
 This can help reduce costs and keep your container images list in order.